Hornbill-Docs/servicemanager-user-guide/servicemanager-user-guide/knowledge/overview.md

 * Assigning support staff to help find solutions.
 * Portal widgets to promote popular articles.
 * Browsing knowledge bases and their topics.

-Roles determine who can do what to KBs.
-Those with the Knowledge Manager role can further customize who can create content by controlling *contributor access*.
-Knowledge Managers can grant access for content creation to named teams or users.
-This access is independent of service subscriptions, for example, you could add the Finance department to your KB to allow them to contribute articles and edits.